 The inventory may take some time, so be sure to allow ample time for students to work through the exercise.
-This might also be a very convicting exercise for students, so consider keeping the atmosphere respectful and meditative as you bring them back together.
-This may even be a time where members of your group may need to take the opportunity to clear up some issues among one another and seek forgiveness for being less than loving.
+This could be a time where members of your group may need to take the opportunity to clear up some issues among one another and seek forgiveness for being less than loving.